If you’re an artist or a crafter who loves creating handmade goods, you might have wondered how to sell on Etsy.

-Etsy is an e-commerce website that hosts thousands of smaller sellers who set up their own “shops” on the website.
-So think of it as eBay in a sense, but with a focus on reputable sellers who make their own products.
+Etsy is an e-commerce website that hosts thousands of smaller sellers all over the world who set up their own little “shops” on the website.
+The concept is similar to eBay, but with a focus on reputable sellers who make their own products.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.